Honda City helped make these videos

 If you add too much oil to your Civic, you will need to remove some by loosening the drain plug underneath your engine - check out our video on how to change your oil & oil filter to see how to remove the excess oil.

-Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2003 Honda Civic Si 2.0L 4 Cyl.
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2003 Honda Civic Si 2.0L 4 Cyl.